michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0109.md

 - n: a sentence of inquiry that asks for a reply
 - n: a transmission that will trigger an answering transmission from a transponder
 ### Family
+- interrogation: interrogations+
-interrogation: interrogations+;interrogate: interrogated, interrogates, interrogating, interrogation, interrogative, interrogator, interrogatory;interrogative: interrogatively, interrogatives;interrogator: interrogators;interrogatory: interrogatories
+- interrogate: interrogated, interrogates, interrogating, interrogation, interrogative, interrogator, interrogatory
+- interrogative: interrogatively, interrogatives
+- interrogator: interrogators
+- interrogatory: interrogatories
 ### Examples
 - Dahlin’s first interrogation began about 2am that winter morning, as temperatures outside The Residence plunged to six degrees below zero.
 - “The findings of the probe form grounds of evidence to justify the interrogation of the prime minister,” its statement said.